verdaux/BookNotes/Phrases/Cool phrases 13.md

 - [ ] Give voice to the unspoken
 - [ ] Look what you're losing
 - [ ] Confronted with a very different reality
+- [ ] An impossibly steep learning curve